aliencaocao/TIL-2024/README.md

 Note for YOLOv9e, we had to modify the [source](https://github.com/ultralytics/ultralytics/blob/c8514a6754d22a331e600ea9236340d40477b8a5/ultralytics/data/augment.py#L928) of Ultralytics directly to modify its augmentations.

-TODO: @wingyip fill for yolov6l6 on how augs are defined, add the config files in repo
+Augmentations for YOLOv6 are defined in [this file](vlm/train/YOLOv6/YOLOv6/yolov6/data/datasets.py).

 #### SigLIP
 We used the following augmentations for SigLIP training: